whalebone/wb-docs/en/local_resolver.rst

 =============================

 Advanced configuration of Whalebone resolver allows to apply any Knot Resolver configuration.
 In this section we are going to describe the most frequent use cases and examples of such configuration snippets.
 Views, policies and their actions are evaluated in the sequence as they are defined (except special chain actions that are described in the official Knot Resolver documentation).
 First match will execute the action, the rest of the policy rules is not evaluated.
-If you are going to combine different configuration snnippets, you can load the same module just once at the beginning of the configuration.
+If you are going to combine different configuration snippets, you can load the same module just once at the beginning of the configuration.

 Allow particular IP ranges
 --------------------------